-If you issue employees with any kind of staff clothing, uniform or workwear that is essential for their work and is clearly identified with a company logo, both you and your employees may enjoy tax benefits.
+5 Jan 2020Do you have employees with staff clothing, uniform or workwear that is essential for their work and is clearly identified with a company logo?
+Both you and your employees may enjoy tax benefits from uniform tax.

-HMRC provides strict guidelines on what qualifies as workwear, so it’s essential to make sure the clothing meets their criteria before making any claims for a uniform tax rebate.
+HMRC provides strict guidelines on what qualifies as workwear.
+Therefore, it’s essential to make sure the clothing meets their criteria before making any claims.

-In this guide to uniform tax, our accountants explain the criteria for tax-deductible staff clothing and workwear, the type of tax deductions that are available, and how your business and your employees can claim them.
+In this guide to uniform tax, our accountants explain the criteria for tax-deductible staff clothing and workwear.
+They'll discuss the type of tax deductions that are available, and how your business and your employees can claim.

 This is HMRC’s definition of a uniform that qualifies for tax rebates: